Frequently Asked Questions

 Q: How much wind can SolaRVector withstand?

-A: SolaRVector was tested in the down-and-locked position (with a solar panel installed) at wind-speeds of more than 90 MPH.
-We attempted to determine a wind-speed at which SolaRVector should always be lowered, but that proved to be very difficult.
-Factors like: wind-speed; wind-angle; gust-strength; the size of the solar panel and the tilt-angle, made it very difficult to come up with an absolute number.
-Good judgment should prevail
+A: SolaRVector II-X and II-XR were repeatedly tested in the down-and-locked position (with a solar panel attached) at wind-speeds of nearly 100 MPH.
+We attempted to determine an absolute wind-speed at which solar panels should be lowered when they're up and the RV is parked, but that proved to be impossible due to several variables.
+Factors like: wind-speed; wind-angle; gust-strength; solar panel size and tilt-angle make it very difficult to come up with an absolute number.
+Good judgment must prevail

 Q: How long does it take to completely raise or lower a solar panel?